g0morra/wp-file-upload/readme.txt

 = Who can upload files? =

-By default only administrators can upload files.
-However you can define which user roles are allowed to upload files, beyond administrators.
-Even guests can be allowed to upload files, however use this option with care.
+By default all users can upload files.
+You can define which user roles are allowed to upload files.
+Even guests can be allowed to upload files.
+If you want to allow only specific users to upload files, then please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

 = What security is used for uploading files? =

-The plugin is designed not to expose website information by using sessions.
-Parameters passing from server to client side are encoded.
+The plugin is designed not to expose website sensitive information.
+It has been tested by experts and verified that protects against CSRF and XSS attacks.
+All parameters passing from server to client side are encoded and sanitized.
 For higher protection, like use of captcha, please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

-= How can I view the uploaded files? =

-Administrators can view and manage the uploaded files from the File Browser that exists inside the plugin's Settings inside Dashboard, or use an FTP client.
-Other users can view their uploaded files by combining this plugin with WP-Filebase plugin.
-If you want to show the uploaded files as an image gallery please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

 = What happens if connection is lost during a file upload? =